Economy of Ohio: Nanotechnology

 The Liquid Crystal Institute, headquartered on the campus of Kent State University, made early contributions to the liquid crystal display.

 Kent State University was one of the inventors of the modern liquid crystal display at their Liquid Crystal Institute.

 Through 2005, Ohio was ranked in the top ten for states with the best environment for nanotechnology development.
 The Center for Multifunctional Polymer Nanomaterials and Devices at the Ohio State University was awarded $22.5 million from the Third Frontier around the start of the 21st century with a goal of returning $78 million in research and commercialization.
 The University of Dayton Research Institute was also awarded investments from the state.
 Other major research institutes include the Institute for Nanoscale Science and Technology at the University of Cincinnati.
 The University of Toledo is home to professor Abdul-Majeed Azad, a world-renowned nanotechnologist who won a Nano50 Award from NASA in 2007 for developing a method of converting steel mill waste into nanoscale iron particles, and is also a recent recipient of the Fulbright Distinguished Chair Award.

 Nanotek Instruments, a Dayton area company, is a nanomaterial research and development company focused on bringing nanotechnology into consumer applications.
 Founded in 1997, Nanotek Instruments currently holds some of the oldest intellectual property on the "wonder material" graphene.
 Nanotek's current research focuses on using the properties of graphene in energy storage applications such as Li-ion batteries and supercapacitors.
 Their research on graphene based supercapacitors was selected as one of the top five nanotechnologies of 2010.

 In 2007, Nanotek Instruments spun off Angstron Materials for the purpose of mass-producing graphene materials.
 Angstron Materials, also located in Dayton, is currently the world's largest producer of nano graphene platelets.
 Angstron's graphene platelets are being used in multiple research areas, including energy storage, thermal management, nanocomposites, transparent conducting films, sensor, and lithium-ion batteries.

-Other Ohio companies involved in nanotechnology development include MesoCoat, the winner of three R&D 100 awards; SRICO in Columbus; Cleveland Clinic; Zyvex Performance Materials (developers of the Piranha Unmanned Surface Vessel); PowderMet, a research and development operation; General Electric, NanoFilm, Procter & Gamble, Battelle Memorial Institute, NanoSperse, First Solar, Goodyear Tire and Rubber, and Midwest Optoelectronics, among others.
+Other Ohio companies involved in nanotechnology development include MesoCoat, the winner of three R&D 100 awards; SRICO in Columbus; Cleveland Clinic; Zyvex Performance Materials (developers of the Piranha Unmanned Surface Vessel); PowderMet, a research and development operation; General Electric, NanoFilm, Procter & Gamble, Battelle Memorial Institute, NanoSperse, First Solar, Goodyear Tire and Rubber, and Midwest Optoelectronics.